Tracking Report on Specific Indicators for 2020/2021

 University governance measures

-- According to the UB Charter (art.
-72, point c), the governing structures at University level are the Senate and the Board of Administration.
+According to the UB Charter (art.
+72, point c), the governing structures at the university level are the Senate and the Board of Administration.
 As such, art.
 116, paragraphs 1 and 2 establish the composition of the Board of Administration:

 - The President of the Senate, the Director of the General Secretariat Department and the representatives of the employees’ union are invited to the meetings of the Board of Administration.
 The labour union representative attends as an observer.